Cathedral seen from the Alcazaba (Fortress) of the Alhambra

 The importance of the conquest of Granada lay on political and military developments which had occurred far away from Spain. i.e. the Fall of Constantinople in 1453 and the consequent threat of an Ottoman invasion of Western Europe.
 In 1480 an Ottoman fleet conquered the fortress of Otranto in the Kingdom of Naples, a possession of a branch of the House of Aragon, in order to establish a base from which an army could move towards Naples and Rome.
 The death of Sultan Mehmet II caused the abandonment of the project, but the Ottoman threat did not go away and the Popes called upon the Christian monarchs to act in defence of the Holy Faith.
 The Emirs of Granada were seen as potential allies of the Ottomans and the conquest of their kingdom was hailed by Pope Innocent VIII as a victory of Christendom against Islam and in 1494 Pope Alexander VI gave Ferdinand and Isabel the title of "Most Catholic Kings".

 The conquest of Granada was regarded as such an achievement that in 1504 the royal couple decided to be buried in that city.
 The decision was also due to political aspects relating to the fact that their marriage had united the crowns of Castile and Aragon in the fight against the Moors, but not created the Kingdom of Spain yet.
 By choosing a location which was neither in Castile nor in Aragon they indicated the way ahead.
-Their immediate successors (Joanna and Philip of Castile, the parents of Charles V) were buried in the same location.
+Their immediate successors (Joanna the Mad and Philip the Handsome, the parents of Charles V) were buried in the same location.
 A pomegranate, symbol of the city, was added to their combined coats of arms (you can see it in the image used as background for this page) and King of Granada is one of the many titles of the current King of Spain.

 This brings you through a massive gate built by the Emperor into the outward inclosure of the Alhambra.
 You then continue to ascend by a very steep avenue of elms which soon increases to a wood intersected in many directions by wild neglected walks where streams of clear water finding their passage obstructed by the rubbish of their old channels spread over the whole road.
 Swinburne